It's a New Day in Public Health.

 ORDER ONLINE OR BY PHONE FROM VITALCHEK (OUR ONLY CONTRACTED VENDOR)

 In a hurry?
 Order online or by phone with a credit card from VitalChek® network, our ONLY contracted vendor.
-VitalChek charges a $7.00 service fee, which is in addition to our agency fee.
-VitalChek verifies your identity, obtains ordering information and downloads your request directly to our office.
+VitalChek charges a $7.00 service fee, which is in addition to our agency fee and a $10 rush fee.
+VitalChek verifies your identity, obtains ordering information, and downloads your request directly to our office.
 UPS shipping is available for an additional charge and requires signature upon delivery.
-Please note: Regular mail may be selected as a shipping method for no additional cost.

 VitalChek provides the option to order from the Florida Bureau of Vital Statistics or from the local health department in the county where the vital record event occurred.
 Please note: County Health Department fees vary.